 - Opening the doors on the goats' living quarters will ensure it doesn't get too warm inside.
 They may well choose to sleep outside at night if it's warm enough!

 Cold weather advice

-- Any bowls of water that your goats have access to will freeze over in cold weather (even bowls in the goats' living quarters can freeze over), so it's essential you regularly refill the bowls with fresh water.
+- Any bowls of water that your goats have access to will freeze in cold weather (even bowls in the goats' living quarters can freeze), so it's essential you regularly refill the bowls with fresh water.

-- Goats' winter vests will keep them warm, but you can also give some tepid warm water and food (such as vegetables) to ensure they're sufficiently warm.
+- Goats' winter vests will keep them warm, but you can also give some tepid (not hot!) warm water and food (such as vegetables) to ensure they're sufficiently warm.

 - Ensure that any doors on your goats' living quarters are shut (but ensure there is still some ventilation).
 It may be beneficial to add extra pieces of wood to act as draught excluders.